xCodex22/SC2002_2324Assignment/README.md

 ## For Windows Users

 While the Java compiler should handle the pathing related compatibility depending on your OS, if any issues arise, consider using `Powershell` or `Git Bash`.
+Note that because of security issue / cpu issue, Window users may experience weird error such as `Other process is also reading the file`.
+Because the project is coded in a Unix Environment, we were not able to test everything on the Windows System.
+Should such an issue occur, consider using a virtual machine.

 ## Install